The True Value of a Private Powder Experience: T23 vs. DIY

 • No Hidden Fees: From your avalanche safety equipment to every single meal, your price is locked in from day one.

 • The "CAT Skiing" Difference: A DIY trip often misses a highlight of Japan skiing—private backcountry CAT access.
 Adding even a single day of CAT skiing to a standard trip would push your DIY budget past the cost of our entire week-long experience.
+Without multiple days of CAT skiing, it can be hard to find untouched powder in Japan these days.

 More Than Just a Price Tag